-The drills and exercises at Wing Chun International are all design to give the student all the required elements a Wing Chun Practitioner needs to help develop his/her mind, body and spirit whether it's Fitness, Balance, Coordination, Flexibility and Sparring.
+The drills and exercises of Wing Chun Kung Fu are all design to give the student all the required elements a Wing Chun Practitioner needs to help develop his/her mind, body and spirit whether it’s Fitness, Balance, Coordination, Flexibility and Sparring.

 A Wing Chun student is given techniques during there training.
 These techniques are given in the form of a drill which is to be work on a constant basis so that the information is installed into there bodies forming Muscle memory meaning that like blinking and breathing the student reacts without thinking about what they are doing to defend themselves.

-Here is a list of some of the Wing Chun Drills and Exercises you as a student of Wing Chun International will come across.
+Here is a list of some of the Wing Chun Drills and Exercises you as a student of Wing Chun Kung Fu will come across.

 Wing Chun Drills (Solo Training)

 The first drill the student will come across is Wing Chun’s first form called Siu Nim tao, this form is split into 8 sentences and each sentence is practiced in every class allowing you the student to gain a greater understanding of each shape and build muscle memory.